hak5/usbrubberducky-payloads/payloads/library/exfiltration/ExfiltrateLinuxContentWithDropbox/README.md

-# Steal Linux Content With Dropbox - BADUSB ✅
+# Exfiltrate Linux Content With Dropbox - BADUSB ✅

-A script used to steal folder content on Linux Systems.
+A script used to take folder content on Linux Systems.

 **Category**: Exfiltration, Execution